How America is distracting itself online: Christmas videos, a celebrity puppy, hexagons and more

 Listening to “Baby Shark” a frightening amount

 Surely you remember the children’s song that somehow wormed its way into the ear of every living adult.
-You probably thought the strange phenomenon ended around the time it became the anthem of the Washington Nationals 2019 season, which concluded with a World Series win.
+You probably thought the strange phenomenon ended about the time it became the anthem of the Washington Nationals’ 2019 season, which concluded with a World Series win.

 You would be wrong.